Skip to main content

 • “Not interested in the slightest with one-off battles with no consequence or story, so that's what your £50 will get you.”

-• “I played the first few combat missions years ago (the last one I played was Shock Force 1, I guess) and not much has changed in 15 years.”
+• “I played the first few combat missions years ago (the last one I played was Shock Force, I guess) and not much has changed in 15 years.”

 • graphics

-The graphics of the game are widely regarded as outdated, with many reviewers noting that they resemble those from the early 2000s or even the 90s.
-While the visuals are criticized for being poor and poorly optimized, players often emphasize that the game's exceptional gameplay and tactical depth compensate for the lack of modern graphical fidelity.
-Overall, if high-quality graphics are a priority, this game may not meet expectations, but its realistic wargaming experience remains a strong selling point.
+The graphics of the game are widely regarded as outdated, with many users noting that they resemble those from the early 2000s, which detracts from the overall experience.
+While the performance can be poor, especially on AMD graphics cards, players often emphasize that the game's exceptional tactical gameplay compensates for its visual shortcomings.
+Overall, if high-quality graphics are a priority, this game may not meet expectations, but its realism and depth in gameplay are highly praised.

 • “While the graphics are a little dated, there is no other wargame that is remotely as realistic as the Combat Mission series.”